Lake Villa Guatemala is located on the tranquil south shore of beautiful Lake Atitlán, Guatemala. What means of transportation is best?

 Public shuttles run to Panajachel from the airport and nearby hotels, and from Antigua, several times a day.
 Shuttles typically cost $25 per person.
 We have had good experiences with Atitrans.
 Public shuttles from Guatemala City take an extra hour or more because they stop in Antigua to pick up passengers.

-From Panajachel, we will pick you up in our private boat.
+From Panajachel, we can pick you up in our private boat for an additional fee.
 Please contact us in advance for reservations and pricing.
 You will need to call us when you get to Sololá so we know when to pick you up.
 Have the shuttle drop you at the “playa publica”—this is where the boats to Santiago leave.

 Public Shuttle and Public Boat